wdi-sg/cli-todo-sql/README.md

 `node todo.js stats complete-time` give the average completion time of all items

 #### Further:
+In order to have data in your system for items that have been created and completed, write a separate file that inserts data into your database so that you can test that functionality.

+Call it `test.js`.
+Inside create todo items and insert them into the database with the dates that will allow you to test your functionality.

+#### Further:
 `node todo.js stats add-time` give the average amount of items added per day.

 #### Further: